chillibits/particulate-matter-api/README.md

 -   Schema: **http / https**
 -   Port: **80 / 443**

+**Note: Please use http for the data transmission from sensors to our API and https for transmissions between our API and your service.

 The required data format can be found in our API documentation at [api.pm.chillibits.com](https://api.pm.chillibits.com/swagger-ui/index.html#/push/pushDataUsingPOST)

 ## Register an application